 Creating Membership Content from Live Events

-If you are running events, or presenting at an event, whether it’s a big conference or just a small workshop for a few hours, consider recording your presentation/talk and putting the recording into your membership.
+If you are running events, or presenting at an event, whether it’s a big conference or just a small workshop, consider recording your presentation/talk and putting the recording into your membership.

-TIP: If you are speaking at someone else’s event you will need to obtain agreement in advance to have a copy of the recording for your own membership
+It’s important to remember, if you are speaking at someone else’s event, obtain agreement in advance to have a copy of the recording for your own membership.

-EXTRA TIP: You could extract the audio from your live presentation and right there you have a podcast episode!
-I have seen people like Gary Vaynerchuk and Tony Robbins do this, it works well.
+You could also extract the audio from your live presentation and as if by magic, you have a podcast episode!

 Repurposing Your Membership Content To Advertise Your Membership

-Mike explained that if you have courses or lengthy content in your membership, it does not diminish the value if you take some of it and release it for free.
+Mike explains that if you have courses or lengthy content in your membership, it doesn’t diminish the value if you release parts of it for free.

-Mike provided an example of where he has done this by taking the audio from his membership tutorials and putting it out as a podcast episode.
-The only thing to be mindful of when doing this is that the lessons you repurpose need to be able to stand on their own two feet as standalone content.
+He provides an example of where he has done this by taking the audio from his membership tutorials and putting it out as a podcast episode.
+However, it’s important to remember that the lessons you repurpose need to work as standalone content.

-You can also take individual stand-alone lessons and put them onto YouTube.
-You can solve one piece of the puzzle and provide the call to action to come over to your membership to get more help.
+You can also take individual lessons and put them on YouTube.
+Solve one piece of your audience’s puzzle and direct them to your membership site using a call-to-action to get more help.